A. K. Watson Hall, 203.432.1278

 Advanced view of vision from a mathematical, computational, and neurophysiological perspective.
 Emphasis on differential geometry, machine learning, visual psychophysics, and advanced neurophysiology.
 Topics include perceptual organization, shading, color, and texture.

 This course covers advanced topics in computational biology.
 How do cells compute, how do they count and tell time, how do they oscillate and generate spatial patterns?
 Topics include time-dependent dynamics in regulatory, signal-transduction, and neuronal networks; fluctuations, growth, and form; mechanics of cell shape and motion; spatially heterogeneous processes; diffusion.
 This year, the course spends roughly half its time on mechanical systems at the cellular and tissue level, and half on models of neurons and neural systems in computational neuroscience.
-Prerequisite: MCDB 561 or equivalent, or a 200-level biology course, or permission of the instructor.
+Prerequisite: a 200-level biology course or permission of the instructor.